Shie1ded/seng438_a1_g8/A4/seng438-a4-team_8.md

 # Test Cases Added To Improve Coverage For Each Method In Ranges

 An overview of how we designed the test cases below was we went to each line of code within the Pit Mutation summary and checked to see which mutants had survived, we then changed our SUT to the mutations and created test cases that would fail based on the mutated SUT.
 To verify that we killed the mutant, we ran the test case on the original SUT to ensure that it did pass.

+Major test cases that affected the mutation score the most are below:

 @hashCodeTest